Progressive Conservative Party of Newfoundland and Labrador: Opposition (2015–2025)

 Following the 2015 provincial election, the Progressive Conservative Party was reduced to only 7 seats after previously controlling the government since 2003.
 In 2016, Paul Davis announced his resignation following the election of a new leader.
 On 28 April 2018 lawyer Ches Crosbie defeated Health Authority CEO Tony Wakeham to succeed outgoing leader Paul Davis.
 The leadership convention operated under a mixed vote-points system in which a hundred points were awarded in each of the 40 districts across the province, based on the percentage of vote each candidate won.
 The final tally was Crosbie with 2,298.92 and Wakeham with 1,701.08 points respectively.
 Following the election of Crosbie as leader in April 2018, Davis announced he would resign as Leader of the Opposition.
 Since Crosbie does not have a seat in the House of Assembly, MHA David Brazil was appointed Leader of the Opposition on 14 May 2018.
 On 20 September 2018 Crosbie won the district of Windsor Lake in a by-election, therefore becoming Leader of the Opposition.
 In November 2018, Davis resigned as MHA.

 Crosbie led the party into the 2019 provincial election with the party increasing its seat count from 7 to 15.
 The PCs finished 1% behind the Liberals in the popular vote and the Ball government was reduced to a minority.

 Crosbie led the party into the 2021 provincial election.
 He was personally defeated in his district of Windsor Lake; while the party lost one other seat, electing 13 MHAs.
 The Liberals under Furey won a majority government.
 On 31 March 2021, Crosbie resigned as leader and MHA David Brazil was appointed interim Leader and interim Leader of the Opposition.

+Wakeham era (2023–present)

+On October 14, 2023, MHA Tony Wakeham was elected leader.
+On November 10, 2023, David Brazil announced his resignation as MHA effective December 29, 2023.
+On January 30, 2024, Liberal candidate Fred Hutton was elected in the Conception Bay East - Bell Island by-election, gaining the seat from the Progressive Conservatives.
+On April 15, 2024, the Fogo Island-Cape Freels by-election was held.
+Progressive Conservative candidate Jim McKenna was elected, gaining the seat from the Liberals.
+On May 27, 2024, Progressive Conservative candidate Lin Paddock was elected in the Baie Verte-Green Bay by-election, gaining the seat from the Liberals.
+On July 16, 2024, MHA Lela Evans rejoined the PC Party.

+Wakeham led his party to a majority government in the 2025 Newfoundland and Labrador general election, in a major political upset.
+The party made gains in the rural areas of the province, while gaining no seats in St. John's.